d3ska/d3ska.github.io/_posts/2021-10-08-solid-the-first-5-principles-of-object-oriented-design.md

 ![img]({{site.url}}/assets/blog_images/2021-10-08-solid-the-first-5-principles-of-object-oriented-design/IP1.png)

 We have added method compete and also some extra methods like highJump, longJump and swim.
-Suppose that John Doe is a proffessional swimmer.
+Suppose that John Smith is a proffessional swimmer.
 By implementing the Athlete interface we have to implement methods that John will never use like high or long jump.

 ![img]({{site.url}}/assets/blog_images/2021-10-08-solid-the-first-5-principles-of-object-oriented-design/IP2.png)